apache/apisix/FAQ.md

 ## How to support gray release via APISIX?

-An example, `foo.com/product/index.html?id=204&page=2`, gray release based on `id` in the query string in uri as a condition：
+An example, `foo.com/product/index.html?id=204&page=2`, gray release based on `id` in the query string in URL as a condition：

 1. Group A：id <= 1000
 2. Group B：id > 1000